-- From 7 January 2019 the Australian Embassy Thailand and the Consulate General Phuket will NOT be witnessing statutory declarations which declare income or bank balances for Thai Immigration purposes.
+- From 7 January 2019 the Australian Embassy Thailand and the Consulate General Phuket will NOT witness statutory declarations or provide certified copies of documents which declare income or bank balances for Thai Immigration purposes, or

-- Witnessing statutory declarations or providing a letter which declares your address in Thailand, including to open a Thai bank account.
+- Witnessing statutory declarations or provide a letter which declares your address in Thailand, including to open a Thai bank account.

 Questions or Enquiries